Director, Data Analytics

 1 month ago

-Interpath is an international, fast‑growing advisory business with deep expertise across deals, advisory and restructuring.
-We deliver tangible results for global businesses and their stakeholders when complex problems arise and critical decisions need to be made.
-Interpath is agile, independent and conflict‑free, and our passion for doing what’s right, every time, sets us apart.
+Interpath is an international and fast-growing advisory business with deep expertise in a broad range of specialisms spanning deals, advisory and restructuring capabilities.
+We deliver tangible results for global businesses, their investors, and stakeholders when complex problems arise, and critical decisions need to be made.
+Interpath is agile, independent, and conflict‑free, and our passion for doing what's right, every time, sets us apart.
+Our diverse teams provide specialist technical knowledge combined with deep sector experience across our service line specialisms.
+Since our foundation in 2021, Interpath has grown rapidly, and we now have a presence across the UK, Ireland, France, Germany, Austria, Spain, BVI, Cayman Islands, Bermuda, Barbados, and Hong Kong.
+By 2030 we aim to be one of the world's leading advisory firms with a truly global footprint.

 Key Accountabilities